A quirky British bolthole with bags of character and history to boot

 From croquet to clay pigeon shooting, and a grab-and-go welly wall for country walks, there is a best of British feel to The Retreat which encourages guests to gather around – whether in tennis whites or fluffy dressing gowns – and celebrate, well, just being together in a sublime setting.

-SLH Insider Tip: Contact the SLH Voice Team for a special twin-centre package, staying at The Retreat at Elcot Park and The Mitre Hampton Court (pictured above), including breakfast, an overnight stay at each hotel with 15% off Best Available Rate.
+SLH Insider Tip: Contact the SLH Voice Team for a special twin-centre package, staying at The Retreat at Elcot Park and The Mitre Hampton Court (pictured below), including breakfast, an overnight stay at each hotel with 15% off Best Available Rate.